paradite/frontend-encyclopedia/README.md

 Pull requests are welcome!
 Take note of the following guidelines:

 - Edit `scripts/data.json` to add new entries or update existing ones.
-Do not edit `README.md` or other markdown files directly.
+  - Do not edit `README.md` or other markdown files directly.
 - Ensure that official names are used with correct spelling, capitalization and styling.
-- Add `year_created` and `year_created_source` fields. `year_created_source` should cite npm package version page, GitHub release page, or other official sources which indicate the year of creation or first release.
+- Add `year_created` and `year_created_source` fields.
+  - `year_created_source` should cite npm package version page, GitHub release page, Wikipedia page with first release date information or other official sources which indicate the year of creation or first release.
 - Optionally, setup the husky pre-commit hook to update the `README.md` and other markdown files automatically.

 ## Criteria for inclusion